German court: Judgment in one of the most important modern media trials.

 The significance of the Hamburg Wikipedia verdict could even surpass that of the ZDF verdict of the German Federal Constitutional Court in 2014, especially in view of the general relevance of the German Wikipedia (about one billion page views by 100 million devices per month).

 Already in August 2018, the Berlin Regional Court revoked Wikipedia’s so-called “layman’s privilege”.
 This means that Wikipedia authors are no longer allowed to use reputation-damaging claims from media articles or other sources without additional verification.

 The Wikimedia Foundation as well as traditional media have so far not made any statements about the systematic political manipulation of Wikipedia and the new Hamburg judgment.

-Addendum: In February 2020, the ruling was confirmed by the Hamburg Higher Regional Court.
+Update: In February 2020, the ruling was confirmed by the Hamburg Higher Regional Court.

 Related: How Israel and Its Partisans Work to Censor the Internet (Alison Weir, 2018)